 When applying Agile is not a good idea

-- Customer's conviction in permanence of requirements.
+- Customer's conviction in the permanence of requirements.
 Such clients will likely pick teams that use Waterfall-like development strategies.

 - Lack of trust and reliance among the participants.
-Since Agile methods are built up on close communication and interaction between members, it would be a better solution to use conventional methods if employees are better workers as individuals rather than team members.
-For obvious reasons Agile will not suit cross-cultural teams either.
+Since Agile methods are built upon close communication and interaction between members, it would be a better solution to use conventional methods if employees are better workers as individuals rather than team members.
+For obvious reasons, Agile will not suit cross-cultural teams either.

 Possible complications in Agile projects